zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/effort-provider.md

 }
 ```

-If you run the application, you will see that authors entities are successfully inserted into the database.
+If you run the application, you will see that author entities are successfully inserted into the database.